BGI-Qingdao/strobemer_cpptest/README.md

 }
 ```

-then compile and link it like
+then compile and link it like:

 ```
 g++  -std=c++11 -c strobemer.cpp -o strobemer.o